-When combined with the LPKF ProtoPrint S4 SMT stencil printer, stencil printing represents a cost-effective solution for creating the prototype, especially considering the amount of work involved in manual dispensing or soldering.
+When combined with the LPKF ProtoPrint S4 SMT stencil printer, stencil printing represents a costeffective solution for creating the prototype, especially considering the amount of work involved in manual dispensing or soldering.
 Depaneling Depaneling is milling through of breakout tabs holding individual PCBs in a panel.
 LPKF circuit board plotters are also a good first choice for this.
 The combination of a vacuum table and optical fiducial detection turns inserting and aligning of a panel into a quick and easy task.
 The breakout tabs are cut cleanly, providing the user with a PCB with an exact contour.
 One especially interesting system is the LPKF ProtoLaser U4.
 This laser system cuts any contour in thin rigid, rigid-flex, or flexible PCB materials - without mechanically stressing the substrate material or the components.

+Processing Glass and Copper The versatility of the ProtoLaser R4 allows for a wide range of applications, from deep engraving, pocketing and drilling of glass to the the ultra-precise laser etching of sputtered metals make it an ideal tool for prototyping lab-on-a-chip, μTAS, and MEMS devices especially, where chemical etching must be avoided.
+Precise structures in a range of a few tens of a millimeter support high integration levels and thus open new possibilities.
 Structuring Ultrafine Conductors A special application relies on the LPKF ProtoLaser U4 - a combination of laser structuring and etching of the board.
 The completely copper-clad base material is first chemically plated to produce a homogeneous tin layer.
 The UV laser beam then removes the tin resist in the areas in which etching should occur.
-With this technique, ultrafine conductor regions for conductive trace width and spacing <50 $\mu$ m can be produced.
-Processing Glass and Copper The versatility of the ProtoLaser R4 allows for a wide range of applications, from deep engraving, pocketing and drilling of glass to the the ultra-precise laser etching of sputtered metals make it an ideal tool for prototyping lab-on-a-chip, $\mu TAS$ , and MEMS devices especially, where chemical etching must be avoided.
-Precise structures in a range of a few tens of a millimeter support high integration levels and thus open new possibilities.
+With this technique, ultrafine conductor regions for conductive trace width and spacing < 50 μm can be produced.